rchain/rchain/README.md

 ## Building and running

 Pre-release versions of the RChain software are now available.
 We plan to launch the full platform in Q4 of 2018.
+__Note__ Successfully building from source requires attending to all of the prerequisites shown below.
+When users experience errors, it is typically related to failure to assure all prerequisites are met.
+Work is in progress to improve this experience.

 ### Running from Docker
 Visit the [RChain Docker storefront](https://store.docker.com/profiles/rchain) for the most recent pre-release versions of the RChain software.